 Advertising/Integrated Marketing Communications

-Why Choose an Advertising/Integrated Marketing Communications Certificate?
+Why Choose an Advertising/Integrated Marketing Communications Minor

-- Understanding media and markets
+- Understanding markets and media

 - Learning how corporations communicate effectively